 Then in 2016, I began cutting my own linoleum blocks and making block prints.
 I found it to be very therapeutic.
 I also worked on developing my painting technique and subject matter.
 Each painting is a process and a step in the evolution of my art and soul.

-Even though I have been teaching bellydance since 2006, I continue my education through workshops in all styles around the country, because I believe I have something to learn from everyone and one never should stop learning.
 Through thick and thin, I have come back to dance as one of my main forms of creative expression, it is my passion.
 No matter what is going on in life, dance is always there.

 I currently teach 3 bellydance classes per week as well as private lessons, workshops, my sold out semi- monthly “Bellydance Bootcamps”, produce several bellydance shows like Hard Raks Cafe’ and Urban Cabaret (since 2009 now), in addition to performing locally, regionally and nationally.
 I am available for private lessons, workshops, performances, choreography creation and performance review.
+Find my class schedule here.

 I took my first yoga class in college in 1996, it has become an integral part of my life ever since.
 I needed a PE credit to graduate, to lose a good 30 pounds and to rebuild my confidence and self-esteem after taking a 3 year hiatus from any kind of physical activity.
 I found yoga to help accomplish all those needs.
 Fast forward to almost 14 years later, I had probably a thousand yoga sessions under my belt in all different styles when I finally decided to get my 200 hr RYT.

 In 2010, I successfully completed my yoga training from Jaime Sanchez of East West Yoga Healing through Urban Breath in Dogtown.
 I subbed at UB on and off for the next year when they needed me while I figured out what I wanted to do with my certification.
 In 2011, I started teaching a weekly yoga class at Lotus Arts on Cherokee.
-When my dear friend Lauren, left to travel the world in early 2012 the studio was to be shut down.